 Making yogurt at home requires an extended period of warming at a temperature between 100 and 110 degrees F. Here, you will find a collection of multiple ways to incubate homemade yogurt.
-Yes, using an electric yogurt maker is easy but may not be appropriate or available for many people making yogurt.
+Yes, using an electric yogurt maker is simple but may not be appropriate or available for many people making yogurt.

 As the probe began to dance around in search of new life, we spotted something doing the jitterbug.
 It was a flicker with rhythm.
 YES!
 We were witnessing a tiny heartbeat that only a powerful God in heaven could create.

 I get shades of the same feeling when incubating a batch of yogurt.
 The mysterious process that transforms a gallon of milk into a gallon of yogurt by adding a

-Making yogurt is easy but sometimes it doesn’t always happen as hoped.
-One major variable is the incubation technique.
-Similar to hens sitting on eggs, you must find a way to keep your yogurt babies warm and cozy for an extended period of time.
+Making yogurt is easy, but sometimes it doesn’t happen as hoped.
+One crucial variable is the incubation technique.
+Similar to hens sitting on eggs, you must find a way to keep your yogurt babies warm and cozy for an extended period.

-In the last two years since I published my method for making healthy Greek yogurt, my readers have left some great comments regarding their creative methods of incubation.
+In the last two years since I published my method for making healthy Greek yogurt, my readers have left some great comments regarding their creative ways of incubation.
 I compiled several here in the hopes you might be inspired by their stories.